 I hope she’s right.

-Pretty awesome for her first attempt at street photography, right?!
 We’d love to hear about YOUR attempt at street photography — or better yet see your work.
-Share your experiences or link to your blog below!
+Share your experiences or link to your work below!